Effects of nicotine on human brain development: Effects of nicotine

 The health effects of long-term nicotine use is unknown.
 It may be decades before the long-term health effects of nicotine e-cigarette aerosol (vapor) inhalation is known.
 Short-term nicotine use excites the autonomic ganglia nerves and autonomic nerves, but chronic use seems to induce negative effects on endothelial cells.
 Nicotine may result in neuroplasticity modifications in the brain.
 Nicotine has been demonstrated to alter the amounts of brain-derived neurotrophic factor in humans.
 Side effects of nicotine include mild headache, headache, dysphoria, depressed mood, irritability, aggression, frustration, impatience, anxiety, sleep disturbances, abnormal dreams, irritability, and dizziness.
+Effects of nicotine vary, depending on how it is consumed.
+When smoking cigarettes, nicotine is absorbed into the lungs, from inhaling burning tobacco smoke.
+It then rapidly travels to the brain and increases the levels of the neurotransmitter dopamine, which reinforces the behavior of taking the drug.

 The neuroregulation and structural interactions in the brain and lungs from nicotine may interfere with an array of reflexes and responses.
 These alterations may raise the risk of hypoxia.
 Continued use of nicotine may result in harmful effects to women's brains because it restricts estrogen signaling.
 This could lead to making the brain more vulnerable to ischemia.
 A 2015 review concluded that "Nicotine acts as a gateway drug on the brain, and this effect is likely to occur whether the exposure is from smoking tobacco, passive tobacco smoke or e-cigarettes."

 Nicotine may have a profound impact on sleep.
 The effects on sleep vary after being intoxicated, during withdrawal, and from long-term use.
 Nicotine may result in arousal and wakefulness, mainly via incitement in the basal forebrain.
 Nicotine withdrawal, after abstaining from nicotine use in non-smokers, was linked with longer overall length of sleep and REM rebound.
 A 2016 review states that "Although smokers say they smoke to control stress, studies show a significant increase in cortisol concentrations in daily smokers compared with occasional smokers or nonsmokers.
 These findings suggest that, despite the subjective effects, smoking may actually worsen the negative emotional states.
 The effects of nicotine on the sleep-wake cycle through nicotine receptors may have a functional significance.
 Nicotine receptor stimulation promotes wake time and reduces both total sleep time and rapid eye movement sleep."